 The House of Delegates (HOD) includes well over 600 voting delegates (and a corresponding number of alternate delegates), all of whom are members of the AMA and who have been selected by the organization they represent, such as state or territorial medical associations, national medical specialty organizations, professional interest medical associations, the federal services and the AMA’s member sections.
 Some organizations are also allowed to officially observe the proceedings of the HOD, although they are not able to vote.

-- National medical specialty society delegate apportionment figures
+- National medical specialty societies

 - Delegate Roles and Responsibilities: Read more about the qualifications to be a delegate in the AMA HOD.